DataDog/integrations-core/vsphere/README.md

 #### Resource Catalog metrics

-If the `collect_vsan_data:true` config option is set, then discovered vSAN clusters will be visualized as resources in the Resource Catalog product, with the following metrics being included as part of the resource:
+If the `collect_vsan_data:true` config option is set, then discovered vSAN clusters are visualized as resources in the Resource Catalog product, with the following metrics being included as part of the resource:
 - class
 - cost